Implementing cron

 Summary

 Overall implementing cron was very interesting tangent to my main project.
-I’m glad that I read Vixie cron source code and get to know cron history better.
-As it turned out I also didn’t know all details about crontab expression before I started working on it.
-Even though it was annoyingly hard to get right and cover all corner cases I’m glad I did it.
-It took much longer then I initially though (2-3 evenings tops) it was definitely worth it.
+I'm glad that I read Vixie cron source code and get to know cron history better.
+As it turned out I also didn't know all details about crontab expression before I started working on it.
+Even though it was annoyingly hard to get right and cover all corner cases I'm glad I did it.
+It took much longer than I initially thought (2-3 evenings tops) it was definitely worth it.